Why the Semi-Independent 1099 Model Is Fading — and Why Full, Multi-Custodial Independence Is Becoming the Preferred Path Forward

 - Scalable M&A and recruiting capabilities

 This is independence without compromise—and it is where the market is moving.
+Supported independence platforms offer the best of both worlds for many that appreciated the backing of a large institution.

 5. Conclusion: Independence Has Evolved — and Advisors Are Responding